What Is Brand Equity? (+ How to Build It)

 If you’re posting content to a blog or social media, stick to a schedule that you can sustain over time, and will instil trust in your audience.

-Whenever you develop a new ad campaign or product line, make sure that your brand’s design features are displayed in a consistent manner across every piece of content, touchpoint, marketing channel, and platform.
+Whenever you develop a new ad campaign or product line, ensure that your brand’s design features are displayed consistently across every piece of content, touchpoint, marketing channel, and platform.

-One important component of brand equity is inspiring customer loyalty.
+One crucial component of brand equity is inspiring customer loyalty.
 You can do this in several ways:

 Offer personalised rewards for multiple or recurring purchases, such as free gifts and discounts.